Project Phase

 Many amenities and activities that are provided to the community are supported through partnerships with local groups.
 Pine Nursery Park currently includes pickleball courts, artificial turf fields, and sand volleyball courts because of partnerships that resulted in development of these amenities quickly for the community to use and enjoy.

-Each group works under a signed agreement with BPRD for the design, construction, and use of the amenity.
+Each group works under a signed agreement with BPRD for the design, construction and use of the amenity.
 The agreements also ensure public access because of the location within the park.
-To learn more about the partnerships at Pine Nursery, visit the park webpage.